 Do you wonder if you should not ban screen time for your children?
 In today’s times, limiting screen time for your child can have more serious consequences than giving it to them.
 Most parents have never thought about these five reasons.

-Do you sometimes feel like you should just ban the internet for your kids?
-That moment when they have had too much screen time… or are always wanting the laptop.
-Too much screen time can sometimes be a serious problem.
+Sometimes, when they have had too much screen time… or are always wanting the laptop, it is normal to feel like you should just ban the internet for your kids?
+We all know how too much screen time can can lead to serious problem.
 When we have tweens, it really gets out of hand as to how much we can control them too.
 What are they seeing… who are they talking too?
 Are they sharing too much personal information… there is so much to keep an eye on.
 At times like this, it is natural to feel like you would want some control.
 I know many parents who have just banned the internet for their kids.

 If you are from my generation and reading this, then I am sure you’d agree that our parents really weren’t this strict about a lot of things that we are about these days.
 I don’t think they ever thought of technology as a threat to their children.
 No doubt, it was all new and most of us didn’t know what kind of danger mobile phones and the internet posed but even then, I think, it was a lot of freedom that we got in our days.